Sounds on display

 Drape a cloth over a table in front of the display board and arrange a selection of sound-related resources on it.
 Encourage children to explore the resources freely.

-Display board; white paper; green backing paper; yellow border paper; collage materials; glue; sound boxes (see activity 3); maps; items relating to hearing such as hearing aids, Dictaphone, battery-operated tape or CD recorder and so on; ‘sound lotto’ game; books such as Polar Bear, Polar Bear, What Do You Hear? by Bill Martin JR (Henry Holt) and Roar!
+Display board; white paper; green backing paper; yellow border paper; collage materials; glue; sound boxes (see activity 3); maps; items relating to hearing such as hearing aids, Dictaphone, audio recorder and so on; ‘sound lotto’ game; books such as Polar Bear, Polar Bear, What Do You Hear? by Bill Martin JR (Henry Holt) and Roar!
 A Noisy Counting Book by Pamela Duncan Edwards (Harper Collins).

 1 Exploring sounds

 Personal, Social and Emotional Development